mahlenmorris/VCVRack/README.md

     out2 = 3.250 ' A C4 note.
     WAIT 200 ' Pause for 1/5 of a second.
-    ' Next line can be turned on just by removing the initial tick.
+    ' The next line can be turned on just by removing the initial tick (').
     ' out1 = 2.3 * in1  ' Look, I'm live-coding!

 ### IF Statements